Redstone-D/starberry/QUICK_TUTORIAL.md

     return render(number)
 ```

-Unfortunately, due to the support of Regex, starberry don't allow you to define names for each part of the url.
+Starberry does allow setting names for patterns, however this operation will be finalized in starberry v0.7

 You can only access the url through `req.get_path(<int: The part of the url>)`